 Monument Bank Limited respects your privacy and is committed to protecting your personal data.
-This Privacy Notice sets out how we look after and use your personal data, as a client, or potential client, or the representative of one of our clients.
+This Privacy Notice sets out how we look after and use your personal data, as a client, or potential client, the representative of one of our clients, or as a member of a Monument community or Monument programme that you agree to join.
 It also provides information about your privacy rights under relevant laws and explains how the law provides protection for you.

-This Privacy Notice gives you information on how we collect and process your personal data if we provide a product or service to you or a legal entity to which you are financially linked, including any data you may provide through when you apply for or purchase a financial product from us.
+This Privacy Notice gives you information on how we collect and process your personal data if we provide a product or service to you or a legal entity to which you are financially linked, including any data you may provide when you apply for, purchase or use a financial product or other service from us.

-Our services are not intended for children and we do not knowingly collect data relating to children.
+Our products and services are not intended for children and we do not knowingly collect data relating to children.

 If your application is on behalf of a business, or you require another individual to have access to your products or services, we will also require personal data about relevant individuals linked to the business or you.
 This includes guarantors, directors, officers, powers of attorney holders and beneficial owners.
 You must provide this privacy notice to all of the relevant individuals and ensure they know that you are sharing their personal data for the purposes of providing a product or service to you.